arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mc-ard-lora/content.md

 ## Connecting to TTN

 Let's start sending data to TTN using the Portenta Max Carrier LoRaWAN® module.
-As stated before, to do this, you will need a TTN account and to be in the range of a public TTN gateway.
+To do this, you will need a TTN account and to be in the range of a public TTN gateway.
 You can check the [world map](https://www.thethingsnetwork.org/map) of public gateways connected to TTN and see if your region already has a gateway installed.
 If not, consider installing one!

+***Check out [this](https://www.thethingsnetwork.org/docs/gateways/) article from TTN, where you can find how to buy or build your gateway to extend TTN coverage in your region.***

 To connect your Portenta Max Carrier to TTN, we must follow these steps: